microsoft/nni/docs/en_US/NNICTLDOC.md

 * Details

   **When using `nnictl feed`, make sure your data's search space is consistent with the experiment you're going to feed.
 The json file should be written as a tuple consisting of several trial results.
-Each results is the dict type including `"parameter"` and `value`.**
+Each results is the dict type including `"parameter"` and `"value"`.**

   For example, here is a valid feed data json file: